AllenNeuralDynamics/aind-analyisis-wrapper/README.md

 1. Set the **`DOCDB_COLLECTION`** to the project collection
 2. Set the **`CODEOCEAN_EMAIL`**
 3. Replace the **`ANALYSIS_BUCKET`** with the path to the analysis bucket on S3.
 4. Set the corresponding secrets.
 Users will have to make a codeocean token - **read** permissions are sufficient for this.
-See [creating token](https://docs.codeocean.com/user-guide/code-ocean-api/authentication#to-create-an-access-token) docs for more information
+See [creating token](https://docs.codeocean.com/user-guide/code-ocean-api/authentication#to-create-an-access-token) docs for more information.
+5. Add any required packages needed for analysis

 ### Analysis Wrapper - User Defined Analysis Parameters
 To help facilitate tracking of analysis parameters, a user should define their own pydantic model in the analysis wrapper.
 Follow steps below.
 An example can be found in `/code/example_analysis_model.py`: